bitinsky/Getting-and-Cleaning-Data-Course-Project/README.md

 4. modifies the variable names to make them slightly more readable
    * a dataframe called tidy_data remains in memory
 5. creates a new data frame for the with the average of each variable for each activity and each subject
    * This step creates the actual output.
-It writes the text file "_tidy dataset of variable means.txt_"
+It writes the text file "tidy_file.csv""